DemocracyandCapitalismLab/GlobalCapitalismIndex/docs/peer_review/README.md

 the subindex, the appropriateness of its domain structure, and the merit of each dataset selected as an input.

-Reviews are posted here as received.
-Where a review prompted a change to the index, the change is reflected in the current release and described in the whitepaper.
+Reviews are posted here for public reference.
+Where a review prompted a change to the index, the change is reflected in the current release and described in the accompanying academic paper.

 | Subindex | Reviewer | Affiliation | Review |
 |---|---|---|---|